AhmedMahdi-0/DBMS-ksh-Shell-Script-Project/Readme.txt

-Upon user Connect to Specific Database, there will be new Screen with this Menu:
+Upon user Connect to Specific Database, there a new screen appears with this Menu:

 - Create Table